-The explosiveness of the situation in the State's capital is clearly depicted by a Daytona Beach business man in the following exerpt from a letter he wrote to a member of the Advisory Comexerpt from a letter he wrote to a member of the Advisory Comexerpt from a letter he wrote to a member of the Advisory Comexerpt i'I spent 4 days recently in Tallahassee, which is truly sitting on a powder keg.
-The State, Leon County and the city sitting on a powder keg.
+The explosiveness of the situation in the State's capital is clearly depicted by a Daytona Beach business man in the following exerpt from a letter he wrote to a member of the Advisory Committee: "I spent 4 days recently in Tallahassee, which is truly sitting on a powder keg.
 The State, Leon County and the city ought to move rapidly to pull out the fuse and dampen the powder before there is a disasterous blow-up."